 The not-so-deadly Adder

-Remeber the XOR gate.
-It has an output that is on only if one input or the other is on, but not both.
-This little gate can be used to make a simple adder.
-If we want to add two inputs, called A and B, the sum of those would be S = AB.
+Let's recall the XOR gate.
+It has an output that is 1 only if one input or the other is 1, but not both.
+Another way to think about it is that it's 1 only when there an odd number of inputs are 1's—it's 0 if the inputs are even.
+That property of XOR means little gate can be used to make a simple adder.
+If we want to add two inputs, called A and B, we could say the sum of those would be S = AB.

 Full Adder

-The above adder is called a half adder.
-A "full adder" can take three inputs.
+A full adder can take three inputs.
 Below is a truth table for adding three inputs.
-You'll notice only the top half of the table could be calculated by the half adder.
+You'll notice only the top half of the table could be calculated by the half adder (when the C input is zero).

 A B C Cout S